Solaireis/Bras-Basah-Books-AppSecProject/README.md

 # IT2555 Application Security Project Forked

-Project built by friends upon the initial Bras Basah Books
+> Improved Project built by friends upon the initial Bras Basah Books,
+>
+> I did not contribute to this iteration of the application security besides being involved in some features of the Bras Basah Books.

 ![Japanese French Toast](https://user-images.githubusercontent.com/65378401/169692179-96d98787-600f-40b6-9917-d773e11ccb44.jpg)